-- Completed our \$180 million splitter investment in Geismar, Louisiana, enabling production of more high value, differentiated grades of methylene diphenyl diisocyanate (MDI) for key customer applications. - Progressed announced expansions of the product portfolio of our Performance Products business, including catalysts for polyurethane insulation, carbonates for lithium-ion electric vehicle batteries, and high value performance amines used in the semiconductor industry. - Announced and closed in February 2023 the divestment of our Textile Effects business to Archroma, a portfolio company of SK Capital, for approximately \$593 million and pension liabilities, further simplifying our overall portfolio.
+- Progressed announced expansions of the product portfolio of our Performance Products business, including catalysts for polyurethane insulation and high value performance amines used in the semiconductor industry. - · Completed the divestment of our Textile Effects business to Archroma, a portfolio company of SK Capital, in February 2023 for approximately \$593 million and pension liabilities, further simplifying our overall portfolio. - · Exceeded target savings for our global cost optimization and synergy programs (the "Optimization Program") with a total annualized run-rate of greater than \$280 million in savings at the end of 2023. - · Expanded our two new global business services centers in Latin America and Eastern Europe, with approximately 350 associates working at these sites at the end of 2023. - Signed an agreement with BASF and our three Chinese partners to separate our Shanghai Lianhang Isocyanate Company joint venture in China and acquire an MDI and HCL recycle facility.

-1 HUNTSMAN 2023 PROXY

-Poard Decommondation

-Expanded our global cost optimization and synergy programs (the "Optimization Program") to target a total annualized run-rate of \$280 million in savings by the end of 2023, of which we have already achieved an annualized run-rate of approximately \$190 million.

-We made meaningful enhancements to our governance structures and advanced our sustainability achievements
+We continued our strong governance structures and advanced our commitment to planet and people: